Carbon Conversion Technology

 Transforming CO₂ into materials

-We're pioneering electrochemical pathways to convert captured carbon dioxide into high-performance textile materials, building a new foundation for manufacturing.
+We're pioneering novel pathways to convert captured carbon into high-performance textile materials, building a new foundation for manufacturing.

 CO₂ Primary Feedstock